PJSC RusHydro: Agenda of the Board of Directors meeting on March 26, 2019

 Dow Jones received a payment from EQS/DGAP to publish this press release.

-PJSC RusHydro (HYDR) PJSC RusHydro: Agenda of the Board of Directors meeting on March 26, 2019 18-March-2019 / 07:38 CET/CEST Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
+PJSC RusHydro (HYDR) PJSC RusHydro: Agenda of the Board of Directors meeting on March 26, 2019 18-March-2019 / 07:42 CET/CEST Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
 The issuer / publisher is solely responsible for the content of this announcement.
 Agenda of the Board of Directors meeting on March 26, 2019 March 18, Moscow, Russia.
-PJSC RusHydro (ticker symbol: MOEX, LSE: HYDR; OTCQX: RSHYY) announces the agenda of the Board of Directors meeting to be held in absentia on March 26, 2019.
-The agenda includes the following items: 1) On consolidated investment program of RusHydro Group for 2020-2024 and 2019 (updated) and on consolidated Investment Program of PJSC RusHydro for 2020-2024 and 2019 (updated).
-2) Approval of report on public technological and price audit of investment projects for 2018, including results of consolidated analysis of audits and findings of public hearings.
-3) On approval of the Company's investment projects for public technological and price audit in 2019-2020.
-4) On approval of Report on organization of PJSC RusHydro Insurance protection in 2018.
-5) On determination of position of the PJSC RusHydro (its representatives) in governing bodies of subsidiaries.
-6) On consideration of matters of significant importance to the Company.
+PJSC RusHydro (ticker symbol: MOEX, LSE: HYDR; OTCQX: RSHYY) announces the agenda of the Board of Directors meeting to be held on March 26, 2019.
+The agenda includes the following items: 1) On execution of RusHydro Group's business plan for 2018 (including execution of consolidated investment plan for 2018 and comprehensive rehabilitation and modernization program for 2018).
+2) On approval of the report on execution of RusHydro Group's business plan for 2018 (including consolidated investment program).
+3) On approval of the report on execution of target KPIs by the Group (members of the Management Board).
 The information on decisions of the Board of Directors will be made available in compliance with regulatory requirements.
 About RusHydro RusHydro Group is one of Russia's largest generating companies.
 RusHydro is the leading producer of renewable energy in Russia with over 400 generating facilities in Russia and abroad.
 The company also manages a number of R&D, engineering and electricity retail companies.
 Group's thermal assets are operated by subsidiary - RAO Energy System of East in the Far East of Russia.
 Total electricity generation capacity of the Group is 39.4 GW, heat capacity - 18.9 thousand GCal/h.
 Russian Federation owns 60.6% in RusHydro, the rest is held by other institutional and individual shareholders (over 360,000).
 The company's stock is traded on Moscow Exchange (MOEX), and included in MSCI EM ?
 MSCI Russia indexes.
 Company's GDRs in the IOB section of LSE, ADRs - in OTCQX.
 For more information: Investor Relations Department Tel. +7 (495) 225 3232 ext.
 1607, 1319, 1304 ir@rushydro.ru The information in this press release may contain projections or other forward-looking statements regarding future events or the future financial performance of PJSC "RusHydro" ("RusHydro").
 One can identify forward-looking statements by terms such as "expect", "believe", "anticipate", "plan", "aim", "target", "forecast", "project", "should", "estimate", "intend", "will", "could", "may" or "might", the negative of such terms or other similar expressions.
 We wish to caution you that these statements are only predictions and that actual events or results may differ materially from these statements.
 We do not intend to update these statements to reflect events and circumstances occurring after the date hereof or to reflect the occurrence of unanticipated events.
 Many factors could cause the actual results to differ materially from those contained in our projections or forward-looking statements, including, among others, general economic and political conditions, our competitive environment, risks associated with operating in Russia and rapid technological and market changes in our industries, as well as many other risks specifically related to RusHydro and its operations.
 ISIN: US7821834048, RU000A0JPKH7 Category Code: MSCL TIDM: HYDR LEI Code: 2534005TJN9DX4YWVT97 OAM Categories: 2.2.
-Inside information Sequence No.: 7836 EQS News ID: 788319 End of Announcement EQS News Service
+Inside information Sequence No.: 7838 EQS News ID: 788325 End of Announcement EQS News Service

 (END) Dow Jones Newswires